jcermat/all-things-gci/README.md

 # Google Code-in 2019

 This repo stores projects for GCI 2019 tasks.
+It serves to organize and streamline all GCI projects.
 Task locations are as below:

- [Score Lab]
- Create and host a local server 		./local-serv
+Task locations will be updated from time to time.